Elite-zx/Elite-zx/README.md

 👋 Hi, I'm Xun Zhang
 ---
-- 🧑 A CS undergraduate from china.
+- 🧑 C++ Developer from Tencent WeChat.
 - 🥳 Prefer highly customizable and extensible tools like vim and obsidian
 - 👨‍💻 I believe in Practicing rather than papers makes the master.
 - 🌱 Maintain self-criticism and corrective feedback